New Century Global Center: Development

 The building will eventually face the Chengdu Contemporary Arts Center, designed by Iraqi-British architect Zaha Hadid.

+While the exact cost to build such a building remains undisclosed by the Chinese Government.
+Estimates put it between $8 and $10 Billion Dollars.

 Controversy

 Although parts of the shopping area opened in early 2013, the center was supposed to have formally opened in March 2013 when it hosted the Global Fortune 500 conference.
-However, the businessman behind the project, Deng Hong, was arrested on corruption charges, and "given the potential for political humiliation," the conference was moved to the Shangri-La Hotel in Chengdu.
+However, the businessman behind the project, Deng Hong, was arrested on corruption charges; further, "given the potential for political humiliation," the conference was moved to the Shangri-La Hotel in Chengdu.

-The opening was delayed until 22 August 2013, but was then scaled back after the arrest of more than 50 local government officials being detained in a series of overlapping investigations.
+The opening was delayed until 22 August 2013; it was then scaled back after the arrest of more than 50 local government officials being detained in a series of overlapping investigations.